auntyemman/mainstack-product-management/README.md

 # Mainstack Product Store Manager
 ## Overview

-Product Store Manager is an event-driven inventory management system designed for handling product lifecycle processes efficiently.
+Product Store Manager is an event-driven product management system designed for handling product lifecycle processes efficiently.
 The application follows an event-based architecture similar to microservices, where different domains communicate through an event bus.